Dr. Martin Luther King, Jr. Tribute Luncheon 2017

 Net Proceeds Benefit Adopt-A-Classroom

 Net proceeds from the Tribute will support Adopt-A-Classroom.
-WSU, in partnership with our generous Tribute sponsors, has donated more than $33,000 to Adopt-A-Classroom in the past five years.
+WSU, in partnership with our generous Tribute sponsors, has donated more than $40,000 to Adopt-A-Classroom in the past five years.
 Adopt-a-Classroom is a nationally recognized organization that invites the community into classrooms to increase opportunity for student success by empowering teachers with community partnerships and funds to purchase resources for their classrooms.
-See the classrooms we've helped.

 Community Leadership Awards

-The Office of Government and Community Affairs is proud to announce the 2014 Community Leadership Awards.
-The purpose of these awards is to honor an individual and an organization whose contributions affect our community in a positive way.
-This years' winners include:
+The Division of Government and Community Affairs is proud to present the 2017 Dr. Arthur L. Johnson Community Leadership Awards.
+These awards will honor an individual and an organization whose contributions affect our community in a positive way.

 InsideOut Citywide Poets to perform

-For more information on how to support the Dr. Martin Luther King, Jr. Tribute, contact the Office of Government and Community Affairs, at (313) 577-5284.
+For more information on how to support the Dr. Martin Luther King, Jr. Tribute, contact Government and Community Affairs at (313) 577-5284.